Vijay Shanthi Builders Ltd Directors Report.

 Details of loans / guarantees / investments made

-The Company has not made any investments or extended any loans / guarantee/ or provided any security in connection with a loan to any other body corporate or person during the year under review, except certain advances in the nature of project advances, already detailed elsewhere in this annual report.
+The Company has not extended any loans / guarantee/ or provided any security in connection with a loan to any other body corporate or person during the year under review, except certain advances in the nature of project advances, already detailed elsewhere in this annual report.

-15. SEXUAL HARASSMENT OF WOMEN AT WORK PLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013
+13. SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

-The Company has necessary system in place to attend the grievances of women employee as required under Sexual Harassment of Women at Workplace (Prevention, Prohibitionand Redressal) Act, 2013.
-No complaints has been received during the year under review from any woman employee of the Company.
+The Company has necessary system in place to attend the grievances of women employee as required under Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+No complaints have been received during the year under review from any woman employee of the Company.
 Hence, no complaint is outstanding in this regard.

 The Directors thank the bankers, investing institutions, customers, dealers, vendors and sub-contractors for their valuable support and assistance.